The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Texas, US

 English

-Saima Kayani is a Neurologist and a Pediatrics provider in Dallas, Texas.
+Saima Kayani is a Neurologist and a Pediatrics provider practicing medicine in Dallas, Texas.
 Dr. Kayani is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-Her top areas of expertise are Leigh Syndrome, CLN5 Disease, CLN4 Disease, and CLN1 Disease.
+She is also highly rated in 143 other conditions, according to our data.
+Her clinical expertise encompasses Leigh Syndrome, CLN3 Disease, CLN4 Disease, and CLN5 Disease.

 Experienced in Mitochondrial Trifunctional Protein Deficiency